-13 How to Apply
+16 How to apply

-The process of applying for a rebate under the Energy Efficiency Program for Business is designed to be simple:
+The process of applying for a rebate under the Energy Efficiency Program for Business is designed as follows:

-- 1) Identify a project and the equipment involved - 2) Review the program catalog and online application for such equipment and related rebates - 3) Submit a reservation application (if required) applying for rebates on the equipment - 4) Submit a final application when installation work is completed
+- 1. Identify a project and the equipment involved. - 2.
+Review the program catalog and online application for such equipment and related rebates. - 3.
+Submit a reservation application (if required) applying for rebates on the equipment. - 4.
+Submit a final application when installation work is completed.

 The program team is available during normal business hours, 8 a.m. to 5 p.m., Monday through Friday, to facilitate the application process.
-For assistance, call the program team at 866.796.0512 (press option 3).
+For assistance, call the program team at 855.748.2525.

-13.1 Applications
+16.1 Applications

-There is one online application platform for prescriptive, custom, and new construction/major renovation (system approach) rebates offered by the Energy Efficiency Program for Business.
+There is one online application platform for rebates offered by the Energy Efficiency Program for Business.
 This application serves two purposes:

-- It can be submitted as a reservation application, which refers to an application that is submitted prior to starting work on the project for the purpose of assessing the proposed project for conformity and reserving rebate funds. - An updated version of the same document can be submitted as a final application, which refers to an application that is submitted for the payment of rebate funds after a project has been completed and reviewed by program staff.
+- It can be submitted as a reservation application, which refers to an application that is submitted prior to starting work on the project.
+The purpose is to assess the proposed project for conformity and reserve rebate funds. - An updated version of the same document can be submitted as a final application.
+This refers to an application that is submitted after a project has been completed and reviewed by program staff for payment of rebate funds.
 The applicant is to submit a copy of the final application with any information not submitted with the reservation application.

-The reservation application should not include a DTE Energy account holder's signature and may still require certain supporting documentation, such as quotes, manufacturers' specifications, measurements, and verification (custom) and W-9 tax form(s).
+The reservation application should not include a DTE Energy account holder's signature and may still require certain supporting documentation, such as guotes, manufacturers' specifications, measurements, and verification (custom) and W-9 tax form(s).

-The final application must be complete and submitted with an original (or electronic) DTE Energy account holder's signature on the Online Application Agreement and dated after project completion, and must include all required supporting documentation, such as dated, itemized invoices and/or receipts, cut sheets, commissioning (operation) reports, and manufacturers' specifications.
+The final application must be complete and submitted with an electronic DTE Energy account holder's signature on the Online Application Agreement and dated after project completion.
+It must also include all required supporting documentation, such as dated, itemized invoices and/or receipts, cut sheets, commissioning (operation) reports and manufacturers' specifications.
 All required documents must be attached for review at the time of submission before rebates will be paid.
-Both the reservation and final application - and all required documentation - can be submitted via the Online Application, found at mienergyrebates.com
+Both the reservation and final application-and all required documentation-can be submitted via the Online Application, found at dteenergy.com/business/application